isaacnmm/pestpolicy-hugo2XX/content/posts/do-bed-bugs-fly/index.md

 When I first left my parent's house and got my apartment, it was a frustrating hustle to get rid of bed bugs.
 Just like myself, most homeowners fear and get a chill with the mention of a bed bug infestation.
 In todays post, I'll be answering this question **can bed bugs fly?

-** **Lets face it: ** Controlling [bed bugs](https://www.cornellcollege. edu/student-health/bed-bug-info. shtml) can be a difficult, expensive, and time-consuming task given that they'vebecome [more resistant to insecticides](https://www.bbc. com/news/science-environment-35421742) such as neonicotinoids.
+** **Lets face it: ** Controlling [bed bugs](https://www.cornellcollege.edu/student-health/bed-bug-info.shtml)can be a difficult, expensive, and time-consuming task given that they'vebecome [more resistant to insecticides](https://www.bbc.com/news/science-environment-35421742)such as neonicotinoids.
 But imagine what it would be like if bed bugs could also fly-hide/)?
 Well, this would be a notable horror.

 So, let's dive right in for more details.